dcos/dcos-cli/design/setup.md

 on the cluster.
 If that requests fails (eg. insufficient permissions), the CLI skips auto-installation of service plugins.
 Otherwise, for each installed service, the CLI installs its plugin through Cosmos.
 This is done by making a request to `/package/describe` and downloading the CLI in the `package.resources.cli` field.

+If there are different versions of the same service installed on the cluster, the CLI installs the plugin for the most recent one.